outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - prediction model trained on conversations as encryption key/alg parameters, updated with new messages

+  - how to check if a data set is similar to one that has already been trained, to avoid re-training to save CPU
+    - store metadata about the data set like shape (groups/clusters, linear, random) and the metadata for those shapes (radius & overlap for clusters, distortion patterns & outliers for linear, starting point for random)
+    - derive info metadata like type, cause, change patterns & check if determining/generative structures match across the two data sets

   - multiple servers/processors in one computer with one-way data transfers, so one server can be for local communication, one can be for offline work, one can be for browsing internet, and local/offline can communicate to internet-browing processor but not the other way around

   - rules-to-code translation tool - translating domain-specific plain language rules to robot code can be short-term useful for automation of service industry tasks like: